bitrix24/b24restdocs/api-reference/crm/timeline/activities/types/crm-activity-type-list.md

-# Get a List of Custom Activity Types crm.activity.type.list
+# Get a list of custom activity types crm.activity.type.list

 {% note warning "We are still updating this page" %}